 ” ‘We are obliged to consider every person,’ Said her father deliberately, in his professional voice, ‘who has not been judged guilty by a court of law, to be innocent: that’s one of the principles of democracy.
 It is also the principle of a country under the rule of law.’ “

-Cordelia Eleonara Fogg is a thirty-five year old American born but raised as a woman of the world who at present moment resides with her family in Warsaw, Poland.
-During the introduction of the novel you learn that she is the primary caregiver for her mother, but when you get down to the brass tacks of the situation you realize that she is the main thread holding the whole family together.
-While she is spending the majority of her time caring for others you often forget that Cordelia, in fact, has polio.
-Because of this she is left with a lame arm and leg who relies on a crutch for mobility.
-She is responsible for the well-being of her American born, Italian mother who has mentally-regressed after being diagnosed with dementia ten years prior.
+Cordelia Eleonara Fogg is a thirty-five year old American born but raised as a global citizen who at present resides with her family in Warsaw, Poland.
+During the introduction of the novel you learn that she is the primary caregiver for her mother, but when you get down to the brass tacks of the situation you realize that she is the thread holding the whole family together.
+While she is spending the majority of her time caring for others you often forget that Cordelia has polio.
+Because of this she is left with a lame arm and leg and relies on a crutch for mobility.
+She is responsible for the well-being of her American born, Italian mother who has slowly regressed after being diagnosed with dementia ten years prior.
 Cordelia strongly believes that while married, her mother’s constant moving from country to country and learning language after language in totality took a toll from a mental standpoint.
 But it was the final stop of living in Warsaw and learning the intricacies of the Polish language that finally did her in.
 Given Cordelia’s globetrotting childhood she made the decision that it would be beneficial to the care of her mother that she work from home as a freelance translator for an agency.

-Her Polish father Tato, a University Professor in English Literature has heart arrhythmia and angina.
-He is a highly-intelligent man who loves to debate many topics when the opportunity presents itself, but would rather quote other literary works when parental advice is needed.
-Her brother Antek is a reserved, absent-minded, lethargic, non-functional, social recluse who spends his time capturing on camera the day-to-day lives of his roommate arachnids.
-His desire for any other human contact other than his immediate family has dissipated and life in isolation seems like a foregone conclusion.
+Her Polish father Tato, a University Professor in English Literature is also dealing with health issues of his own as he has heart arrhythmia and angina.
+Tato is an intelligent man who loves to debate many topics when the opportunity presents itself, but would rather quote literary works when parental advice is needed.
+Her brother Antek is a reserved yet absent-minded social recluse who spends his time capturing on camera the day-to-day lives of his roommate arachnids.
+His desire for any other human contact other than his immediate family has dissipated and a future of isolation seems like a foregone conclusion.
 He has been resigned to his room after a minor oversight during his career as a printing business owner.
-His little blunder had a tremendous mental effect which influenced him to close up his business’s doors despite his god-given talents.
-His mother’s diagnosis put him further into himself and sealed his immediate fate.
-In Essence what the Fogg’s happen to be are a family of worldly, cultured, and well-read misfits with eccentricities that will keep you interested from beginning to end and hoping for something more for Cordelia.
+His little blunder had a tremendous mental effect which influenced him to close up his business’s doors despite his God-given talents.
+His mother’s diagnosis pushed him further into himself and sealed his fate.
+In essence what the Fogg’s happen to be, are a family of worldly, cultured, and well-read misfits with eccentricities that will keep you interested from beginning to end and hopeful for something more for the protagonist.

 “Mackerel in tomato sauce, mackerel in tomato sauce, Mackerel in tomato sauce.
 Trout!”